Navigation

 The clinical reasoning in your EHR note must explain why appendicitis is the leading diagnosis — pain migration pattern, RLQ tenderness, peritoneal signs, elevated WBC and fever all support it.

-Get the Completed Danny Rivera Assessment
+Get the completed Danny Rivera Shadow Health files

 📄